ComputeCanada/magic_castle/docs/README.md

 Defines a list of hostnames with the tag `"pool"` that have to be online.
 This variable is typically managed by the workload scheduler through Terraform API.
 For more information, refer to [Enable Magic Castle Autoscaling](terraform_cloud.md#enable-magic-castle-autoscaling)

+**Post build modification effect**: `pool` tagged hosts with name present in the list will be instantiated, others will stay uninstantiated or will be destroyed if previously instantiated.

 ## 5. Cloud Specific Configuration